 The most common side effects with Brenzys are injection site reactions, infections,

-allergic reactions, itching, and fever.
+allergic reactions, itching, rash and fever.
 Please see below for more detail.

 Ask your doctor or pharmacist to answer any questions you may have.